zaandahl/mercat/README.md

 ## Installing MERCAT from GitHub
-You need the devtools package to install MERCAT from GitHub:
+You need the devtools package for R to install MERCAT from GitHub:
 > install.packages("devtools")

 After you have installed devtools you can install MERCAT with the following
 commands:
 > library(devtools)

 > install_github("zaandahl/mercat")

 ## Installing MERCAT from a source tarfile